-The total imports unadjusted for balance of payments increased by 34.4 per cent to $\pm 10,235.2$ billion (27.4% of GDP).
-The huge import bills were as a result of higher demand, to meet domestic production gaps, industrial needs in the form of raw-materials and capital goods, as well as imports for production in the oil sector.
-A breakdown of imports, using returns by DMBs on foreign exchange utilization, revealed that oil sector imports accounted for 34.1 per cent of the total, industrial imports (23.8%), food products (16.4%), manufactured goods (14.6%), transport (5.5%), minerals (4.5%), and agricultural sector imports (1.1%).
+The total imports unadjusted for balance of payments increased by 34.4 per cent to N10,235.2 billion (27.4% of GDP).
+The huge import bills were as a result of higher demand, to meet domestic production gaps, industrial needs in the form of raw-materials and capital production in the oil sector.

+goods, as well as imports for production in the oil The huge import bills were as a result of sector.
+A breakdown of imports, using returns by higher demand, to meet domestic DMBs on foreign exchange utilization, revealed production gaps, industrial needs in that oil sector imports accounted for 34.1 per cent the form of raw-materials and capital of the total, industrial imports (23.8%), food goods, as well as imports for products (16.4%), manufactured goods (14.6%), transport (5.5%), minerals (4.5%), and agricultural sectorimports (1.1%).